 INTEL’s Profit Drops, but are we Really Surprised?

-It seems like every other day, there is another story surfacing that’s letting us know PC sales are slipping and the latest iteration of this is that INTEL’s profits are down.
+It seems like every other day, there is another story surfacing on websites like Forex Academy that’s letting us know PC sales are slipping and the latest iteration of this is that INTEL’s profits are down.
 I can’t say that any of us would be surprised about this, but the fun part is trying to place our finger on exactly what’s going on.
 The most obvious reason is that no matter how anybody wants to slice it, the world economies have been doing terribly in the recent months.
 Economy will certainly hurt the ability of a company to grow, but at the same time, said companies can’t just sit there and point the proverbial finger at government regulations without noticing the three pointing back at them.
 I’m not going to analyze every fiscal decision INTEL has made, but I do believe that their design process on their architecture is not helping with their current woes.

 Many of us know about the Tick, Tock cycle that INTEL uses.
 One cycle brings out a new manufacturing process, then the next improves on that process via architecture.
 This concept in and of itself is a bit lame for consumers.
 It essentially guarantees that you’re out of date with in a year of purchasing a new product.
 Now most of us know that performance will hold up for a quite a bit longer, but it always leaves consumers feeling slightly afraid of pulling the trigger on a new product because something better could be just around the corner.
 This leaves us with the feeling that INTEL is trying to squeeze every penny out of us rather than having enough integrity to simply release a well thought out, finished product.
 It’s important to realize that this is very likely far from the truth of what’s actually going on, but it’s still incredibly hard to shake that feeling.